logo

 Eric Anderson

-Sure, Krista, and I'm really excited about the early progress that we've had in the integration.
-You know, both Aon and Willow Stars Watson are excited about really what it means for our colleagues in particular.
-You know, we've been focused on the colleague mission for quite some time about what each individual colleague can actually accomplish for themselves professionally, but also on behalf of the firm and their clients.
-And we're really excited to see that WGW has been doing a very similar mission.
-You know, my integration partner in this, Julie Gabauer, and I both share a really growing excitement about what the possibilities are as we serve clients better, as we actually help our colleagues see themselves in the combined company.
+Sure, Krista.
+And really excited about the early progress that we've had in the integration.
+You know, both Aon and Willis Towers Watson are excited about really what it means for our colleagues in particular to You know, we've been focused on the colleague mission for quite some time about what each individual colleague can actually accomplish for themselves professionally, but also on behalf of the firm and their clients.
+And we're really excited to see that WTW has been doing a very similar mission.
+You know, my integration partner in this, Julie Gebauer, and I both share a really growing excitement about what the possibilities are as we serve clients better, as we actually help our colleagues see themselves in the combined company.
 You know, we've been working a lot on the culture part, recognizing that getting the people issues right and building that vision and that opportunity for them to build their careers here will end up with a team.
 I think that'll be the strongest in the industry and one that will draw and retain and attract talent that we need to solve the problems that, Greg, you were talking about before.

 speaker